alex-bellon/wikipedia/README.md

 - [Irony](https://en.wikipedia.org/wiki/Irony) - a rhetorical device, literary technique, or event in which what appears, on the surface, to be the case, differs radically from what is actually the case.
 - [Isogram](https://en.wikipedia.org/wiki/Isogram) - a logological term for a word or phrase without a repeating letter.
 - [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) - a placeholder text commonly used to demonstrate the visual form of a document without relying on meaningful content (also called greeking).
+- [Mass noun](https://en.wikipedia.org/wiki/Mass_noun) - a noun with the syntactic property that any quantity of it is treated as an undifferentiated unit, rather than as something with discrete elements.
 - [Mondegreen](https://en.wikipedia.org/wiki/Mondegreen) - Mishearing of a phrase that results in near-homophony, in a way that gives it a new meaning.
 - [Palindrome](https://en.wikipedia.org/wiki/Palindrome) - a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as madam or racecar or the number 10801.
 - [Panalphabetic window](https://en.wikipedia.org/wiki/Panalphabetic_window) - a stretch of text that contains all the letters of the alphabet in order.
 It is a special type of pangram or pangrammatic window.